Introduction to Certification

 3) Signal to governments their willingness to invest in the low-carbon transition subject to stable policy frameworks and risk-adjusted returns.

-Climate Bonds can be issued by a variety of different organisations seeking to finance or re-finance low-carbon developments.
-The focus for Climate Bond Certification is the portfolio or Low Carbon projects & assets being financed by the Climate Bond, rather than the entity which is issuing it, such as:
+Certified Climate Bonds can be issued by a variety of different organisations seeking to finance or re-finance low-carbon developments.
+The focus for green bond Certification is the low carbon 'portfolio' or 'projects & assets' being financed by the green bond, rather than the entity which is issuing it, such as:

 - Project developers